-3.5 Environmental Matters
+2.5 Environmental Matters

 The Corporation's activities are subject to environmental laws and regulations associated with risks to human health and the environment.
 The Corporation believes it is in substantial compliance with all applicable environmental laws and regulations.
-Certain cases of non-compliance identified during environmental audits were or are being corrected.
+Certain cases of non-compliance identified either during environmental audits or as part of the day-to-day operations were or are being corrected as they occur.
 These cases were reported to the government authorities when required.
 In all such cases, corrective measures were explored and solutions are being developed.
 An environmental policy has been implemented by the Corporation and an environmental management system is in place.